 - The mountain climber.
 We’ll take you to the top.
 Don’t fall asleep in the death zone.

 - The smiling employee.
 Everything’s rosy, come and join us.
 Yeh right, sure it is.

 Are there any examples of really creative B2B perspectives?
 Yes, the ideas that can demonstrate the social relevance of the business proposition.
 Take for example a sanitation company that doesn’t show their sewage vehicles but focuses on informing people that if the sewer system under the ground doesn’t work properly, then we cannot function properly above ground.
 Chemistry linked to feeding the world’s population.
 Carpet linked to cradle to cradle recycling.
 It doesn’t always work of course, but at least go for surprising, new and different.
-Or don’t forget humor, even in B2B.
-In the tem agency industry: Find the hottest tech talent.
+Or don’t forget humour, even in B2B.
+In the agency industry: Find the hottest tech talent.
 A great slogan for a vacuum cleaner: nothing sucks like an Electrolux.
-You might win the price for the worst slogan ever, but it catches people’s attention.
+You might win the prize for the worst slogan ever, but it catches people’s attention.
 Avoid boring, tiresome, and dull.
 Go fight the battle against the cliché monster.
 Make B2B fun, entertaining, and smart.